wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 Elbow explodes his arm joint in the face of a technician so hard it topples the laboratory (hidden inside a train) down a ravine in LA, permanently destroying the Hollywood sign by starting a landslide that changes the city landscape forever.

-Dr. Strange Glove chases him down the hill in a helicopter, watching the city lights come crashing down, screaming through a megaphone: **"Think of everything I’ve done for you!"**
+Dr. Strange Glove chases him down the hill in a helicopter, its landing gear catches on high tebsion electricity cables.
+He watches the city lights come crashing down, screaming through a megaphone: **"Think of everything I’ve done for you!"**

 An explosion blows his glove off, revealing that a bit of Elbow’s wrist graft underneath is dying.
 The helicopter goes into a spin, heading straight into the Hollywood sign, riding an avalanche into the LA Film Studios.
 (It was cheaper than a taxi, and has the *Star Wars* film credits following it).